redsheep/AngoraEditor/README.md

 * **State Script editor**

 #Tutorial
-the demo is under the workspace directory. a tutorial video is public in http://youtu.be/g6fHNZv5QD4 a tutorial of tilemap is public in http://youtu.be/Des4gUJCw2Q
+a demo project is under the workspace directory.

+a tutorial video is public in http://youtu.be/g6fHNZv5QD4

+a tutorial of tilemap is public in http://youtu.be/Des4gUJCw2Q

 #requirement